Visiting the Edge Observation Deck in NYC: all you need to know

 Note - This blog post contains affiliate links.
 This means that if we recommend a product, activity, or hotel, we might receive a small commission if you buy or book from these links.
 This is done at no additional cost to you.
 We only recommend products we have personally used or have thoroughly researched.

-Individual tickets should be purchased online at The Edge website.
+Individual tickets should be purchased online at The Edge website or from our Viator affiliate link below:

 The entrance is on the fourth floor of the mall at 30 Hudson Yards.
 There is no need to arrive early - they are strict about the admission time on your ticket.